Contributors from members of the Copper team

-Whether you’ve established a sales quota before or not, it can be a daunting task.
+Whether you’ve established a sales quota before or not as a sales leader or manager, it can be a daunting task.

-You need to be sure your goals are reachable, yet big enough to satisfy founders and execs and sustain the growth of your company.
+You need to be sure your goals are reachable for sales success, yet big enough to satisfy founders and execs and sustain the growth of your company.

 Sales quotas need to be set with care as they directly affect the motivation and satisfaction of sales reps, and therefore, the company’s bottom line.